-Can I sue for injuries caused by construction defect?
+Can I sue for injuries caused by a construction defect?

 Recovering damages due to defects

 Laws are the rule we follow, but the law can be complicated.
-Optimal results depends on having an experienced advocate at your side.
+Optimal results depend on having an experienced advocate at your side.